graphile/starter/README.md

 | Local mode   | OR  | Docker mode                            |
 | ------------ | :-: | -------------------------------------- |
 | `yarn start` | or  | `export UID; docker-compose up server` |

-**NOTE:** `export UID` is really important on Linux Docker hosts, otherwise the files and folders created by Docker will end up owned by root, which is non-optimal.
-We recommend adding `export UID` to your `~/.profile` or `~/.bashrc` or similar so you don't have to remember it.

 After a short period you should be able to load the application at http://localhost:5678